aws-samples/amazon-opensearch-service-monitor/README.md

 7. [Total Cost of Ownership](#tco)

 ## Context <a name="context"></a>
 Amazon OpenSearch Service is a fully managed service that makes it easy for you to deploy, secure, and run OpenSearch cost effectively at scale.
-Customers often have an issue to manage and monitor multiple Amazon OpenSearch Service domains as those metrics and logs are not available at centralized place for troubleshooting the issue.
+Customers often have an issue to manage and monitor multiple Amazon OpenSearch Service domains and OpenSearch Serverless collection as those metrics and logs are not available at centralized place for troubleshooting the issue.
-This example helps you to configure a monitoring for Amazon OpenSearch Service domains, which will fetch the Cloudwatch Metrics and Cloudwatch logs from all domains at a regular interval.
+This example helps you to configure a monitoring for Amazon OpenSearch Service domains, and OpenSearch Serverless collections which will fetch the Cloudwatch Metrics and Cloudwatch logs from all domains/collections at a regular interval.
 This example also comes with pre-built OpenSearch dashboards and Alerts.

 ## Architecture
 ![architecture](/images/amazon_opensearch_service_monitor_framework.png)